 Relationship with the Seminole Tribe of Florida

-For almost 70 years, Florida State has worked closely, side by side, with the Seminole Tribe of Florida.
+For more than seven decades, Florida State has worked closely, side by side, with the Seminole Tribe of Florida.
 The relationship, built on respect, is so mutually supportive that in 2005 the tribe — which rarely puts such things in writing — took an unprecedented, historic step with a public declaration of support.
 The Seminole Tribe invited the university president at that time, T.K.
 Wetherell, to Big Cypress Reservation to receive a written resolution from the Tribal Council affirming its enthusiastic support for the university's use of the Seminole name, logos and images.
 Subsequently, Chief Jerry Haney of the Seminole Tribe of Oklahoma also publicly stated his support.

 The council's action was recognition of Florida State's continued collaboration with the tribe to 1) include prominent participation by tribal members in many of the university's most meaningful events, and 2) seek advice and direction to ensure tribal imagery is authentic.
 The university continues to welcome these opportunities to expose our students, faculty, staff and alumni to the Seminoles' history and traditions and reflects what we value as an institution — multiculturalism and diversity.
 In return, the Seminoles’ culture and lore are kept alive.